 However, redevelopment efforts can create adverse effects.
-Rising property values can result in the displacement of long-time residents and small local businesses.
-People with low incomes, who are less able to pay increased property taxes, may be particularly vulnerable to displacement.
+Rising property values can result in the displacement of longtime residents and small local businesses.
+People with low incomes, who are less able to pay increased property taxes or rents, may be particularly vulnerable to displacement.
 Given these potential negative outcomes, citizen participation is essential to redevelopment efforts.
 Regional cooperation is also crucial.
 Jurisdictions can work together to promote economic opportunities for all people while limiting adverse long-term fiscal and economic outcomes.

 Well-planned redevelopment efforts lead to sustainable growth.
 They also meet the needs of residents of all ages, abilities, and incomes.
 Mixed-use development, affordable housing, and other sustainable designs are key elements.
 Poorly planned redevelopment efforts, on the other hand, can lead to overcrowding, affordable housing shortages, low property values, and infrastructure declines.
 Communities may also suffer as a result of poorly thought-out or discriminatory public policies and disaster response plans.
 Declines in a community’s quality of life often disproportionately affect older residents because they may be unwilling or unable to leave their communities.